makeabilitylab/physcomp/arduino/led-blink.md

 ![Wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit.png)

 While it's not necessary to use a breadboard for this simple circuit, here are two functionally equivalent breadboard-based  wiring options.
 As our circuits get more complex, you will need to use a breadboard—so it's good to start building up familiarity.
+Which breadboarded design makes most sense to you?
+Use your finger to trace the flow current from Pin 3 to GND.
+To zoom in on the images, you can right click and select "Open Image in a New Tab."

 | Breadboard Option 1 | Breadboard Option 2 |
 |:----:|:-----:|
 |![Breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard1.png) | ![Second breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard2.png) |

-Next, we'll write C code for the Arduino to turn on the LED from Pin 3, which programmatically sets Pin 3 to 5V.
+Next, we'll write C code for the Arduino to turn on the LED from Pin 3, which will programmatically set Pin 3 to 5V.

 ## Get the Arduino IDE